cspr-rad/kairos-spec/src/spec.typ

 Initiating the L1 smart contract requires putting money onto the Validium.
 The balance of the smart contract will then be equal to the initial deposit, and the Merkle roots (current and "current minus deposits/withdrawals") will be equal to the Merkle root for a Merkle tree with only one leaf, namely the single initial account.

 == Prover

+=== Where does the ZK verification happen?

+Within the casper-node, if the ZK verification code doesn't fit into a smart contract?
+If it does, then within the same smart contract, or a dedicated one?
+// TODO: Deep-dive into Risc0: What does verification require?
+How much data and computation?
+// - Can this be integrated into a smart contract?
+// - If so, should we use a separation ZK verification smart contract, or include it in the Validium start contract?
+// - If not, how can we integrate this with the Casper node?

+=== Comparison of ZK provers

+Version 0.1 will be built using Risc0 as a ZK prover system, both for the individual ZKPs and for the rollup.
+The reason for this is a combination of Risc0's maturity in comparison to its competitors, and Risc0's clever combination of STARKs and SNARKs to quickly produce small proofs and verify them.
+In addition, Risc0 is one of few options which allow for GPU acceleration for the batch proof computation.

+=== What do the ZKPs look like?

 The zero knowledge proofs for transfer transaction consist of the following:
 - Public input: Unsigned L2 transaction